basheeraltawil/basheeraltawil/README.md

 ###  whoami

 PhD Researcher at **Otto von Guericke University Magdeburg (OVGU)** and robotics engineer working on mobile robots that see, understand, and navigate the world alongside people.
 My research sits at the intersection of **SLAM, perception, and human-aware robot behavior** — building the pipeline that takes raw sensor data all the way to a robot that can safely and naturally operate around humans.
-Much of this work runs on the **TIAGo** platform, using **ROS2**, **Nav2**, and **SMACH** state machines for task control.
+Much of this work runs on the **TIAGo** platform, using **ROS2**, **Nav2**, and state machines for task control.
 Full portfolio, publications, and tutorials at **[aibomech.github.io](https://aibomech.github.io/)**.

 ### research.focus()